luxfi/docs/docs/nodes/configure/luxd-config-flags.md

 Specifies the directory that contains chain configs, as described [here](chain-config-flags.md).
 Defaults to `$HOME/.luxd/configs/chains`.
-If this flag is not provided and the default directory does not exist, LuxGo will not exit since custom configs are optional.
-However, if the flag is set, the specified folder must exist, or LuxGo will exit with an error.
+If this flag is not provided and the default directory does not exist, Luxd will not exit since custom configs are optional.
+However, if the flag is set, the specified folder must exist, or Luxd will exit with an error.
 This flag is ignored if `--chain-config-content` is specified.

 :::note